 So each half was cut into 6 wedges.
-My plums were pretty small, so if you have larger plums you many need to slice more wedges to get them to the desired thinness.
+My plums were pretty small, so if you have larger plums you may need to slice more wedges to get them to the desired thinness.

-You can do this by taking a parchment paper square and folding it in half from edge to edge, then in half again, and repeat until you have a small, long triangle of folded parchment paper.
+Take a parchment paper square and fold it in half from edge to edge, then in half again, and repeat until you have a small, long triangle of folded parchment paper.

 Take that triangle and put the pointy part on the removable pot of your rice cooker, dead center.
 Cut the edge where the rice cooker pot ends, curving to stay flush with the rice cooker.

-You can just dump it in there or try to make a pretty spiral like mine…well, sort of pretty 😉 Spoon any of that extra saucy jammy goodness on top of the fruit!
+You can just dump it in there or try to make a pretty spiral as I did with mine…well, sort of pretty 😉 Spoon any of that extra saucy jammy goodness on top of the fruit!

 After the cake is done cooking, open the lid and allow to cool until you are able to handle the inner pot.
 You also want the compote to be cooled enough that it has “jammed up”.
 That way, it doesn’t run off while you are trying to remove the pot.